-Upon receiving Grid account information, users must attend a Introduction to the Compute Grid training session (Fall 2017: one can watch the Introduction to the Research Grid videos on the Grid website).
+- Upon receiving Grid account information, users must attend a Compute Grid training session within two months of receiving the account.
 Grid users must attend subsequent informative sessions about the Grid to ensure best practices, and to learn about new resources.

-Before putting any Level 3 or 4 HRCI data onto the Grid, researchers must send their data plan and/or approved IRB proposals to RCS staff.
+- Before putting any Level 3 or 4 HRCI data onto the Grid, researchers must send their Data Usage Agreement and/or approved IRB proposals to RCS staff.
 Level 5 data may NOT be stored on the Grid.
 Furthermore, RCS staff should be notified if there are any changes made to the IRB.

 Shared Resources Requirements:

 - When working on the Research Grid, users must understand that the Grid is a shared resource.
 If over-requesting resources (CPU cores and RAM) or allowing sessions to sit idle over long periods of time, these unused resources are still reserved exclusively for your use, which could instead be used by another person.
 Users should follow the Choosing Your Resources page on the Research Computing Grid Environment website to ensure that you select the CPU and RAM profile that best fits your work at hand.

 All members of the Harvard Business School community, including guest users, have a shared responsibility to protect confidential information and critical HBS network resources.
 Harvard University has put policies in place to ensure that the integrity and privacy of confidential information are properly protected.
 Please review the full list of policies at http://security.harvard.edu (Click “Policy” in the banner).